Quentin-efrei/HomeCreditRisk-BDA/README.md

 **Visualize explanations for a specific point of your data set**

+The first plot is for the class 0, when the loan cannot be repaid.
 <p align="center">
   <img src="images/barplot_10_at_once.png" />
 </p>

+The second plot is for the class 1, when the loan can be repaid.
 <p align="center">
   <img src="images/barplot_10_at_once2.png" />
 </p>